 The men sat there for around ten minutes until what the respondent described as a white unmarked transit van arrived.

-According to the respondent, the group were loaded into the back of the van by the officers who had apprehended them.
+According to the respondent, the group were loaded into the back of the van by the men in uniform who had apprehended them.
 The respondent estimated that this happened around 9 AM on the 12th of November.
 They were then driven for about three hours along a paved road, during which time the van stopped a few times.
 A few minutes before they arrived at the detention site, the respondent said the driving became faster and the road changed to unpaved.

 The van arrived at the detention site and the group was unloaded from the van.
 The respondent recalled seeing houses nearby, a high barbed wire fence surrounding the vicinity, and three or four vans like the one they were brought in without license plates in the yard.
-Approximately eight officers were in the yard, wearing black bulletproof vests, olive green pants, and olive green shirts that had “police” written in yellow and an insignia that included a Greek flag on the arm.
+Approximately eight men in uniform were in the yard, wearing black bulletproof vests, olive green pants, and olive green shirts that had “police” written in yellow and an insignia that included a Greek flag on the arm.

 The respondent recalled that: